Regularity of the superstring supermeasure and the superperiod map

 \subsection{Conventions}

 We work with either complex algebraic or analytic superspaces.
 Whenever we work with the sheaf $\C_{X/S}$, we use classical topology and analytic framework.
-For a superscheme $S$ we denote by $|S|$ the underlying topological space.
+For a superscheme $S$ we denote by $|S|$ the underlying topological space and by $S_{\bos}$ its bosonization, which is a usual scheme with the underlying topological space $|S|$ and the structure sheaf $\OO_S/(\OO_S\cdot\OO_S^-)$ (the quotient by the ideal generated by odd functions).
 By a {\it curve} we always mean a connected smooth projective curve over $\C$.
 When considering moduli spaces of curves we always assume that the genus $g$ of a curve is $\ge 2$.
 By a {\it supercurve} we always mean a compact complex supermanifold (or a proper smooth algebraic supervariety) of dimension $1|1$ with a superconformal structure (see Section \ref{ber-supercurve-sec} for details).
 These are often called {\it super Riemann surfaces}.
 For a family of smooth curves $C/S$ (resp., supercurves $X/S$) we denote by $\om_{C/S}$ (resp., $\om_{X/S})$ the relative dualizing sheaf (given by the relative Berezinian in the supercase).
 Since we work in the super-context throughout the paper, we drop the prefix ``super" in {\it supervector bundles} and {\it supervector spaces}.